-- Greater reliability: The proposed project should improve electricity reliability to EV users for charging by developing and demonstrating a microgrid-enabled EV charger with 160 kWh of battery storage that is usable even during a complete grid outage; this power could also be used to support other emergency operations across a microgrid.
-The project will aim to improve grid resiliency by reducing peak period charging demand, which should result in reduced grid bottlenecks. - Lower costs: The proposed project will support lower costs for electricity ratepayers through several mechanisms.
-The proposed system will allow Site Hosts to better manage on-site power demand by limiting grid power draw during peak periods and shifting battery charging to off-peak hours, while reducing utility demand charges.
-It will greatly reduce the need for upgraded utility infrastructure that would otherwise be needed to provide DC fast charging capability, potentially saving Site Hosts tens to hundreds of thousands of dollars per installation.
-It will also provide multiple cost saving benefits to utilities, which could then be passed down to ratepayers as reduced pressure to increase rates.
-These elements include: renewable power management including load balancing for renewables; high-efficiency integration of renewables for storage, reduced grid congestion by charging during off-peak periods; improved on-site storage used for EV charging and auxiliary/site power.
-The latter element in particular has strong potential to lead to reduced costs by alleviating business down time that is typically associated with grid-down events. - Increased safety: The proposed project will provide improved safety by completing UL certification for the DC fast charger (DCFC) designs.
+- Reliability for Site Host: Through the deployment of chargers with integrated, on-board batteries, the Recipient will enable the site host to begin charger operations sooner than it could with conventional, non-battery-integrated DCFCs.
+The Recipient will coordinate with its partner site host and utility to commence charging using the amount of grid-supplied power capacity that is currently available, relying on the on-board battery to serve as a multiplier which can enable charger operations while the site awaits any necessary additional grid infrastructure upgrades. - Grid Reliability: The project will also support the maintenance of grid reliability by reducing the amount of grid-provided power that each battery-integrated charger requires, reducing demand and supporting utilities' efforts to maintain a balance of power supply and demand.
+This reduced demand will reduce strain on utilities to supply power, especially during peak periods, smoothing out power demand.
+Subsequently, this will benefit utility ratepayers by increasing utilities' ability to reliably supply power and decreasing utility-side infrastructure upgrade costs that may otherwise be passed on to ratepayers. - Lower costs: The proposed project will support lower costs for the Site Host and electricity ratepayers through several mechanisms.
+For the Site Host, Ithe proposed system will allow Site Hosts toenable better management of on-site power demand by limiting grid power draw during peak periods and shifting battery charging to off-peak hours, while reducing utility demand charges.
+This is referred to as Demand Charge Management (DCM).
+ItSubsequently, this will greatly reduce the need for costly upgradeds to utility infrastructure that would otherwise be needed to provide DC fast charging capability, potentially saving Site Hosts tens to hundreds of thousands of dollars per installation.
+This cost avoidance It willwould also provide multiple cost saving benefits to utilities, which could then be passed down to IOU ratepayers as reduced pressure to increase rates.
+The elements of DCM include: renewable power management including load balancing for renewables; high efficiency integration of renewables for storage, reduced grid congestion by charging during off-peak periods.
+Improved on-site storage used for EV charging and auxiliary/site power is also included and referred to as Site Backup Power (SBP).
+This element in particular has strong potential to lead to reduced costs by alleviating business down time that is typically associated with grid-down events.
+The DCM and SBP capability are all managed via a Virtual Power Plant (VPP)by avoiding the pass thru of costs associated with such grid updates. - Increased safety: The proposed project will provide improved safety by completing UL certification for the DC fast charger (DCFC) designs.
 UL certification will be carried forward onto all subsequent DCFC production for the systems to be commercialized under this project.
+The Recipient will obtain certification to all necessary and applicable UL standards (See Task 4) to deliver a product to market that meets the highest standards of safety and efficiency.
 Moreover, reductions in peak period power demand will reduce the likelihood of blackouts and brownouts in state, improving potential safety conditions associated with those occurrences.
-The system will also provide EV charging capacity even when the grid is down, potentially reducing risk of stranding and range limitations for EV users.
+Because of the SBP capability, the system will also provide EV charging capacity even when the grid is down, potentially reducing risk of stranding and range limitations for EV users.

-Technological Advancement and Breakthroughs:3
+Technological Advancement and Breakthroughs:4